OH1KK/KiwiSDR-antenna-switch-extension/README.md

 ## Version compability

-* Tested to work with KiwiSDR v1.92.
-Does not work on older versions due api change on v1.92
+* Tested to work with KiwiSDR v1.95.
+Does not work on older versions than v1.95 due KiwSDR API changes.
 * Tested to work with MS-S7-WEB firmware v1.01

 ## Installation